sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/adding_repositories_to_cloud.md

-# Adding repositories to Sourcegraph Cloud
+# Adding repositories to Sourcegraph cloud

-Sourcegraph Cloud lets you add repositories to search with Sourcegraph without needing to self-host.
+Sourcegraph cloud lets you add repositories to search with Sourcegraph without needing to self-host.
 You can add repositories you own or collaborate on from GitHub.com or GitLab.com.

 ## Adding repositories you own or collaborate on from GitHub.com or GitLab.com